 Farmstead Tasting Tour

 Get an up close look at what puts the “farm” in Blackberry Farm.
-Join a Farmstead guide in a comprehensive tour of the working areas of the heirloom gardens, heritage livestock pastures and the Larder, which houses our cheesemaking and food preservation efforts.
+Join a Farmstead guide in a comprehensive tour of the working areas of the heirloom gardens and heritage livestock pastures.
 Also, a visit to the kennels and our famous Lagotto Romagnolo dogs, as well as the truffle orchard.
 The tour will culminate in a tasting of Farmstead cheeses, meats, preserves in our beautiful Barn wine cellar.

 No working farm is complete without animals roaming the pastures and forest.
 Join a member of the Farmstead for an interpretive walk to visit the chickens, ducks, quail turkeys and sheep on our farm.
 Feed the animals, collect eggs for the kitchens and learn methods for keeping animals healthy through methods like pasture rotation and multi-species grazing.
 You will also see the mobile chicken coops that help fertilize and maintain the vitality of the grass that is essential to the animals.
 If you wish to raise chickens for their healthful eggs, you will take home the knowledge to do it yourself.